 What should I do if I am refused credit?

 If you are refused credit, you do not have a legal right to be explained “why”.
 If a rejection is based on information obtained from a credit reference agency, the creditor must simply tell the borrower that this is the case, and provide details of the agency concerned.
 They are not obliged to offer any further information.
 If you feel you have been turned down for credit unfairly, you can appeal and supply further information to support your application.
 Should you still find yourself unable to get the credit you originally applied for, it is important not to apply for another credit card or loan immediately as this could because you further problems.
 Instead, you should check your credit report and take steps to improve your credit rating before trying to borrow from another lender.

 There are a number of things that will not affect your credit score, including:

 - student loans

 - whether you have children

-- Informal debt solution agreements between you and your creditors, but default will.
+- Informal debt solution agreements between you and your creditors, but a default will.

-There are three credit referral agencies in UK.
+There are three credit referencing agencies in the UK.